-Some SEN classroom strategies are simple and don’t cost anything.
-For example, having a ‘buddy’ for a dyspraxic child who is new to the school and gets lost easily will help him settle in, or saying the name of a child with Asperger’s when asking 'everybody' to do something, so they understand they are included.
-Others are complex, bureaucratic processes that it may seem daunting to tackle, but which can open doors to invaluable extra support.
+Some classroom strategies are simple and don’t cost anything.
+For example, having a ‘buddy’ for a dyspraxic child who is new to the school and gets lost easily, or saying the name of a child with autism when asking 'everybody' to do something, so they understand they are included.
+Others involve tackling the overarching values and policies of a school.

-- An environment that is safe and secure.
+- Providing an environment that makes all children feel safe and secure.